yashLadha/yashLadha.in/src/pages/blog/golang-vs-java-lambda-performance.md

 #### Insights around Cost

 1. **Golang incurs much lower cost as compared to Java**, while maintaining greater throughput as compared to Java.
-1. **Java cost decreases with increasing memeory**, which is expected as more resources are available to JVM for optimal usage and performance.
+1. **Java cost decreases with increasing memory**, which is expected as more resources are available to JVM for optimal usage and performance.

 ## Conclusion

 Benchmarking shows that **Golang** offers a **better performance-to-cost** ratio than Java for AWS Lambda functions, with faster execution, lower memory usage, and more consistent performance.

 However, the JVM ecosystem has introduced improvements like GraalVM’s AOT Compilation and SnapStart, which address Java's cold start issues.
-I plan to explore these advancements further to evaluate their impact on Java’s performance and competitiveness with Golang in serverless environments.
+I plan to explore these advancements further to evaluate their impact on Java's performance and competitiveness with Golang in serverless environments.